Telford College is celebrating another strong set of results for its A level, technical and vocational courses.

 The college held a results day breakfast event at its Wellington campus this morning, where staff were on hand to provide advice to students on their next steps.

-Former Hadley Learning Community student Brooke Spence, who studied English language, media and sociology A levels, plans to read media and sociology at Keele University with a view to a career in journalism.
+Former Hadley Learning Community student Brooke Spence, who studied English language, media and sociology A levels, got the grades she needed to read media and sociology at Keele University with a view to a career in journalism.

 “I like the independence given to students, and feel I’ve grown a lot from it.
 I also like the wider choice I’ve been given between coursework and exams in the subjects I chose,” she said.

-Jack Hodnett (pictured), a former student of William Brookes School in Much Wenlock, is looking to read maths at Birmingham City University after his maths, further maths and physics A levels.
+Jack Hodnett, a former student of William Brookes School in Much Wenlock, is looking to read maths at Birmingham City University after his maths, further maths and physics A levels.

 “My tutors never shied away from challenging me and they’ll always gave me something at a level higher to help me progress my knowledge,” he said.